alexkato29/cuda-gemm/src/kernels/tiled/README.md

-# Iteration 1: Tiled Matrix Multiplication
+# Iteration 1: Shared Memory Utilization

 ### Strategy
 Just as the naive implementation, we still are using each thread to compute one output element via a dot product.
 But, the memory access pattern changes.
 Rather than fetching a row and a column from global memory for each output element, we can take advantage of repeated access.

 Consider output elements $C_{0,0}$ and $C_{0, 1}$.
 To compute either element require fetching the first row of $A$.
 Rather than doing this twice independently, we can utilize *shared memory* to fetch this row a single time.

 We divide our output matrix $C$ into `16x16` (we could have chosen a different size, this was arbitrary) tiles.
 For each tile, we fetch the corresponding 16 rows of `A` and 16 columns of `B` one time and store them in shared memory.

 After this cooperative load, we may efficiently reuse the rows and columns from shared memory, which is substantially faster to read from.
 It also has a separate memory instruction queue from local/global memory, removing the bottleneck of the naive kernel.